greggoryrussell/doglogs/README.md

 Dog Logs

-A simple script for tracking one's dog's "business".
+A simple script for tracking one's dog's "business" throughout the day.
+User chooses if the "business" looks **Normal** or **Concerning** and logs it to a CSV with a date and timestamp.
+There is also optional comments that will be recorded into the CSV file if specified.

 ## Menu